Yom Kippur War: Palestinian attacks from Lebanese territory

 During the course of the war, Palestinian militias from southern Lebanon launched several attacks on Israeli border communities.
 All of the attempts to infiltrate Israel failed, and 23 militants were killed and four were captured during the clashes.
 Most of the activity was focused on Katyusha rocket and anti-tank missile fire on Israeli border communities.
 In the attacks some civilians were injured, mostly lightly and damage was made to property.
-On October 10, after Palestinian militants fired some 40 rockets on Israeli communities, Chief of Staff David Elazar and chief of the Northern Command Yitzhak Hofi requested permission to send a force into Lebanon to root out Palestinian militants, but the request was declined by Defense Minister Moshe Dayan, who did not want to divert forces from the Syrian front.
+On 10 October, after Palestinian militants fired some 40 rockets on Israeli communities, Chief of Staff David Elazar and chief of the Northern Command Yitzhak Hofi requested permission to send a force into Lebanon to root out Palestinian militants, but the request was declined by Defense Minister Moshe Dayan, who did not want to divert forces from the Syrian front.

-Weapons

-The Arab armies (with the exception of the Jordanians), were equipped with predominantly Soviet-made weapons while Israel's armaments were mostly Western-made.
-The Arabs' T-54/55s and T-62s were equipped with night vision equipment, which the Israeli tanks lacked, giving them an advantage in fighting at night, while Israel tanks had better armor and/or better armament.
-Israeli tanks also had a distinct advantage while on the ramps, in the "hull-down" position where steeper angles of depression resulted in less exposure.
-The main guns of Soviet tanks could only depress 4 degrees.
-By contrast, the 105 mm guns on Centurion and Patton tanks could depress 10 degrees.

-Home front during the war

-The war created a state of emergency in the countries involved in fighting.
-Upon the outbreak of war, air raid sirens sounded throughout Israel.
-During the war, blackouts were enforced in major cities.
-The Egyptian government began to evacuate foreign tourists.
-On October 11, 1973, the Egyptian ship Syria left Alexandria for Piraeus, Greece, with a load of tourists wishing to exit Egypt.
-The U.S. Interest Section in Cairo also requested U.S. government assistance in removing U.S. tourists to Greece.
-On October 12, Kissinger ordered the U.S. Interest Section in Cairo to speed up preparations for the departure of U.S. tourists staying in Egypt, while notifying such actions to the IDF in order to avoid accidental military operations against them.